 Unmanned vehicles can be classified in three categories – UUV i.e. underwater unmanned vehicles, UGV i.e. unmanned ground vehicles and UAV i.e. unmanned aerial vehicles.
-Each of these vehicles have a wide range of applications in their respective domains.
+Each of these vehicles has a wide range of applications in their respective domains.
 From underwater search and rescue, reconnaissance, to surveying and monitoring of crop health, the applications are too diverse.

-UUWs: Finding missing objects under water, search operations, monitoring underwater mines and surveying of offshore assets etc.
+UUWs: Finding missing objects underwater, search operations, monitoring underwater mines and surveying of offshore assets etc.

 UGVs: Driver-less cars, robots for reconnaissance, payload delivery and unmanned missions.

 UAVs: Aerial monitoring and surveillance, aerial deliveries (drones), crop surveying, monitoring of assets like warehouses, pipelines, power transmission lines etc.